InfiniBand vs Ethernet: High-Performance Network Security Comparison

 4.2.
 Ethernet QoS Abuse: Exploiting CoS/PFC for Denial-of-Service and Congestion Attacks

-Ethernet QoS relies on Class of Service (CoS) that uses 3-bit 802.1p priority values in VLAN tags and Differentiated Services Code Point (DSCP) with 6-bit values in IP headers.
-These classify traffic into different queues on your switches.
-While general QoS misconfigurations can cause resource starvation similar to InfiniBand, RoCEv2's dependence on Priority Flow Control creates a unique and much more serious attack surface.
+Ethernet creates bigger problems.
+Ethernet QoS relies on Class of Service (CoS) markings using 3-bit 802.1p priority values embedded in VLAN tags and Differentiated Services Code Point (DSCP) values using 6-bit fields in IP headers, both of which classify traffic into different queue classes on switches and routers.
+While general QoS misconfigurations can cause resource starvation similar to InfiniBand's SL abuse, RoCEv2's critical dependence on Priority Flow Control (PFC) creates a uniquely dangerous and potentially catastrophic attack surface that can deadlock entire fabric segments.

 Figure 3: PFC deadlock attack demonstration showing how an attacker can flood traffic to create cascading pause frames that deadlock the entire fabric topology